dewitt4/Cloud-Custodain/tools/c7n_org/README.md

 ## What is c7n-org?

-c7n-org is a tool to run custodian against multiple AWS accounts or Azure subscriptions at once.
+c7n-org is a tool to run custodian against multiple AWS accounts, Azure subscriptions, or GCP projects in parallel.

 ## Installation